patxoca/arv.factory/docs/source/tutorial.rst

 A *metafactory* is just a class whose instances are factories.
 ``Factory`` is a metafactory.

-The main use case of metafactories is providing default values for the factories.
+The main use case for defining metafactories is providing default values for the factories.

 .. doctest::